Regional Profiles

 • NSI

-The rate of natural increase is the difference between the number of registered live births and the number of deaths during the year.
-The indicator shows the increase or decrease of the population of the region per 1,000 people; a positive rate is considered a favourable demographic indicator.
+The natural population increase rate is the difference between the number of registered live births and the number of deaths during the year.
+The indicator shows the increase or decrease of the population of the district per 1,000 of its average annual population; a positive value is considered a favorable demographic indicator.

 • NSI